nfsp-ta/js-lunch-1/arrow-functions/README.md

 ## Why are Arrow Functions Needed?

-1. It saves some typing, thereby reducing the chance of carpal tunnel.
+1. It saves some typing, thereby reducing the chance of carpal tunnel :D
 2. It changes the way the execution context for the function is determined in a way that makes it more intuitive.

-In Javascript the execution scope for a function is determined at the time the function is executed and it changes depending on how the functions is invoked.
+For traditional functions the execution scope for a function is determined at the time the function is executed and it changes depending on how the functions is invoked.

 This results in an *interesting* behavior surrounding the ```this``` keyword because it always refers to the execution context of the function.